 So you go into the subway.
 Here’s where I started to hate the game (and keep in mind bro’s, this is Chapter 1.
 Chapter ONE).
 The game mechanics are so 1989 it’s pathetic.
 You go in the subway tunnel and there are two tracks – one is blocked by a broken down train.
 You proceed around the curve and 10 zombies come at you.
 A train comes by to kill you or them, as often happens in Leon’s campaign – being forced to let something else kill a zombie.
 You cannot outrun this train, you cannot flatten against the wall, you cannot do anything to avoid it except literally run to the beginning of the subway tunnel, back to that broken train.
 If you go on the track which is 30 feet from the subway train – no where near in danger – IT KILLS YOU ANY WAY.
-Look at this video of the JP Version.
-I did the exact same thing on my game 8 times and it killed me no matter where I was.
-Bull.
-SHIT.
+Because the game was glitched on release.

-It kills you regardless.
-I died over and over and over again, to a fucking subway train because the game forced me to die regardless of where I was.
-Terrible, terrible, terrible, terrible game mechanics.
 I deserve an achievement for the “You survived the terrible game mechanics” boss, but alas there is no such achievement.
 There is supposed to be a button prompt to press, to flatten your body against the wall and let the train come by and smash everyone, if you happen to be on the same side as the train.
 I’ve seen the button prompt before and even done it a few times, but died anyway.
 However, about 8 of those 9 times, there was never a button prompt to save me from the train.
 I had to glitch the game to get past it.
-I did exactly what was in that video – like I said, the train still ran me over.
-From 30 feet away.
-Either America got a broken version of the game, or that video was made after a patch that un-fucked the chapter.

 So you get past that part, everything is fine for a while.
 Next bad game mechanics?
 You find a gun store filled with survivors.
 Now, let’s ignore that this gun store is 3 floors full of metallic shutters that don’t open until after you kill the zombies coming in.
 When you leave this gun store, or right before, a “Whopper” comes in.
 The “Whopper” is the size of the entire room.
 Don’t think about how he manages to fit through the door, because it’s physically impossible.
 Ignore that.
 So this giant fat attacks you and you can barely see at times because of it, yet he simultaneously manages to fit in a tiny corner and hide from you.
 Now, granted the camera angles are “improved”, they are still terrible when there’s a gimassive enemy and you can’t even see him or can’t see because of him.